|

 -

-Understand the process for obtaining and documenting access to private property under a variety of conditions including, but not limited to, when an owner is uncooperative.
+Understand the process for obtaining and documenting access to private property under diverse conditions including, but not limited to, dealing with uncooperative property owners.

 -